 There are two defined user groups.
-One is dispatchers who worked in the Law Enforcement Agency, they are usually the police in the Police Department.
-The other is volunteers who are willing to participate in the search mission launched by the law enforcement agency.
+One is dispatchers who worked in the Law Enforcement Agency, they usually the work in the Police Department.
+The other is citizens (volunteers) who are willing to help and participate in the search mission.

 Map out the story

-After reviewing the product requirements (an excel file) provided by the project lead, I found that it was difficult to map out the user flow across the entire product.
-Therefore, I collaborated with two UX designers who are the friends of the project lead and also familiar with this project to create a story map.
-This story map helped me to better understand how user flow would be like, what pieces were missing in the product requirements, and what features and functionalities we need to prioritize first.
+After reviewing the product backlog provided by PM, I found that it was difficult to map out the task flow across the entire product.
+Therefore, I translated requirements into a story map to help me better understand how task flow would be like, what pieces were missing in the product requirements, and what features and functionalities we need to prioritize first.

 Ideas to actions

 Based on the insights from the story map and the goal we developed, we started to brainstorm various possibilities and sketch out our ideas.

 Map view as a dominant feature - because the map can shows dispatchers the specific locations of volunteers, clues, and searching areas, which facilitates them to make sense of information and further coordinate the volunteers.